wb4r/TeaLeaf-Course1-Lesson1/README.md

 # TeaLeaf-Course1-Lesson1

-TeaLeaf Academy - Course 1: Introduction to Ruby and Web Development
+TeaLeaf Academy - Course 1: Introduction to Ruby and Web Development Lesson 1: Basic Ruby, and building a procedural Ruby application

 This folder belongs to Lesson 1 assignments: